ACT vs SAT: Key Differences and Similarities

 Test Format and Timing

-The ACT takes 2 hours 55 minutes to complete without the essay and 3 hours 35 minutes with the essay.
-It takes 3 hours to complete the SAT (no essay).
+The ACT takes 2h 5min without the optional sections, and up to 3h 25min with both optional sections.
+It takes 2 h 15min to complete the SAT (no essay).
 Now, let’s dissect how the sections and the order in which they appear are different on the ACT vs SAT.

 Sections and Order

-The ACT has four multiple-choice sections and an optional essay.
+The ACT has three multiple-choice sections, an optional Science section, and an optional essay.
 Its sections are always presented in this order:

-The SAT has four test sections.
+The SAT has two test sections, each with two modules.
 The order is

 Time Per Question